 Regular Uniform Dress Any article of clothing from Lands' End or Dennis Uniforms.
 Girls' skirts must be no shorter than mid-thigh.
 Formal Uniform Dress (Masses/prayer Services/Retreats) Preschool is not required to have a formal uniform.
-Required Girls' Formal Uniform TK - Grade 8 A white short-sleeve shirt A sweater: either navy long-sleeve, sweater vest, or a navy cardigan.
+Required Girls' Formal Uniform TK - Grade 8 A white short-sleeved shirt.
+A sweater: either navy long-sleeve, sweater vest, or a navy cardigan.
 Skirt: a plaid skirt, skort, or a plaid jumper.
-Pants: a pair of khaki pants White knee socks Required Boys' Formal Uniform TK - Grade 8 A white short-sleeve shirt A sweater: either a navy long-sleeve V-neck pullover, or a navy sweater vest

-A pair of khaki pants Socks in navy or white A black belt- required for grades 3-8 only Non Uniform Dress (Free Dress) Dress attire includes appropriate clothing in the following fashion: jeans, pants, shorts (no shorter than mid-thigh) T-shirts, button-down shirts, blouses, sweatshirts skirts, dresses (no shorter than mid-thigh) The following are not permitted on non uniform dress days: baggy or oversized clothing tight or revealing clothing no leggings unless the shirt length reaches mid thigh torn/ripped clothing sweats and pajamas socks and shoes must be worn according to the uniform dress code regulations writing and images on clothing not in accordance with Christian decency pants/skirts/shorts not worn at the natural waist, clothing, tank, halter, mini dress/skirt, low cut, exposed or bare midriff or back, revealing neckline, backless or spaghetti top Clothing that is not clean, neat and free from damage (i.e. no frayed edges, cut-off sleeves, holes, ripped/torn etc.) Short shorts or cut-offs Over the knee socks, fishnet stockings Wallet chains Socks and Shoes must always be worn on campus and at all school events and activities sock color should complement the school uniform (preferably navy, white, gray, black, and khaki) must be closed at the heel and toe must be in neat condition must fit securely on the foot athletic shoes must be worn on PE days extreme or faddish shoes are not permitted, including but not limited to boots, slippers, sandals, shoes with rollers/wheels on the bottom, high heeled shoes and platform shoes
+Pants: a pair of khaki pants.
+White knee socks.
+Required Boys' Formal Uniform TK - Grade 8 A white short-sleeved shirt.
+A sweater: either a navy long-sleeve V-neck pullover, or a navy sweater vest.
+A pair of khaki pants.
+Socks in navy or white.
+A black belt- required for Grades 3-8 only.
+Non-Uniform Dress (Free Dress) Dress attire includes appropriate clothing in the following fashion: • Jeans, pants, shorts (no shorter than mid-thigh). • T-shirts, button-down shirts, blouses, sweatshirts. • Skirts, dresses (no shorter than mid-thigh).
+The following are not permitted on non-uniform dress days: • Baggy or oversized clothing. • Tight or revealing clothing. • No leggings unless the shirt length reaches mid-thigh. • Torn/ripped clothing. • Sweats and pajamas. • Socks and shoes must be worn according to the uniform dress code regulations. • Writing and images on clothing not in accordance with Christian decency.

-PE Uniform Dress PE uniform shorts PE uniform shirts Athletic shoes Athletic Game Days School uniform bottoms and jersey School Dances School free dress or specially approved attire Field Trips Grade level specially approved attire Extracurricular field trips School free dress guidelines Red Ribbon Week (RRW) School uniform bottoms and approved tops according to theme (to be announced prior to RRW) Catholic Schools Week (CSW) School uniform bottoms and approved tops according to theme (to be announced prior to CSW)
+T Pants/skirts/shorts not worn at the natural waist, clothing, tank, halter, mini dress/skirt, low cut, exposed or bare midriff or back, revealing neckline, backless or spaghetti-string tops.
+Clothing that is not clean, neat, and free from damage (i.e., no frayed edges, cut-off sleeves, holes, ripped/torn etc.).
+Short shorts or cut-offs.
+Over the knee socks, fishnet stockings.
+Wallet chains.
+Socks and Shoes Must always be worn on campus and at all school events and activities.
+Sock color should complement the school uniform (preferably navy, white, gray, black, and khaki).
+Must be closed at the heel and toe.
+Must be in neat condition.
+Must fit securely on the foot.
+Athletic shoes must be worn on PE days.
+Extreme or faddish shoes are not permitted, including but not limited to boots, slippers, sandals, shoes with rollers/wheels on the bottom, high heeled shoes, and platform shoes.
+PE Uniform Dress PE uniform shortsPE uniform shirtsAthletic shoes Athletic Game Days School uniform bottoms and jersey School Dances School free dress or specially approved attire Field Trips Grade level specially approved attire Extracurricular field trips School free dress guidelines Red Ribbon Week (RRW) School uniform bottoms and approved tops according to theme (to be announced prior to RRW) Catholic Schools Week (CSW) School uniform bottoms and approved tops according to theme (to be announced prior to CSW)